-A rare look at the meltdown inside Fukushima Daiichi Nuclear Power Plant
+We visited the Fukushima Daiichi nuke plant to see how the cleanup is progressing

 The nearly two dozen men in the room work with quiet intensity.
 All wear jumpsuits color-coded to their company affiliations.

 Two special chairs have been outfitted with joysticks at the end of each armrest.
-From one of the chairs, a Tepco operator controls a special-built Brokk 400D, a big blue bot that looks like a miniature excavator on two large treads.
+From one of the chairs, a Tepco operator controls a specially built Brokk 400D, a big blue bot that looks like a miniature excavator on two large treads.
 The operator stares intently at four monitors, which give him a real-time feed of what's happening inside the Unit 2 reactor.

-Outdoors on the ground between Units 2 and 3, the environment is radioactive with readings as high as 332 microSieverts per hour of exposure.
-A dose of 1 Sievert is enough to cause radiation sickness such as nausea, vomiting and hemorrhaging.
+Outdoors on the ground between Units 2 and 3, the environment is radioactive, with readings as high as 332 microSieverts per hour of exposure.
+A dose of 1 Sievert is enough to cause radiation sickness, with effects such as nausea, vomiting and hemorrhaging.
 One dose of 5 Sieverts an hour would kill about half of those exposed to it within a month, while exposure to 10 Sieverts in an hour would be fatal within weeks.

 Tepco workers crouch inside the claustrophobic control rod array of Unit 5 reactor's primary containment vessel, the cylindrical structure that contains the reactor.
 The Unit 5 reactor wasn't operating when the tsunami hit in 2011, sparing it from the catastrophic meltdowns in other units.
 That's why we were able to visit and see its architecture and systems.
-It's identical other reactors on site.
+It's identical to other reactors on site.

-The seaside 860-acre Fukushima Daiichi facility was once rolling green hills, but following the disaster in 2011, almost every surface was paved over in concrete to prevent the spread of contaminated soil.
-In what looks much like the landscape of a barren industrial apocalypse, signs of the natural world do still exist, as weeds grown up through the concrete, through cracks and along the roads.
+The 860-acre seaside site of the Fukushima Daiichi facility was once rolling green hills, but following the disaster in 2011, almost every surface was paved over in concrete to prevent the spread of contaminated soil.
+In what looks like the landscape of a barren industrial apocalypse, signs of the natural world do still exist, as weeds grown up through the concrete, through cracks and along the roads.

-Slowly, engineers are figuring out how to develop new robotics specially designed to go inside the reactors where humans can't go because of radiation levels that deliver a lethal dose within minutes.
+Slowly, engineers are figuring out how to develop new robotics specially designed to venture inside the reactors where humans can't go because of radiation levels that deliver a lethal dose within minutes.

 The extreme environment even crippled most of the early robots used in operations at Fukushima Daiichi.
-High gamma radiation levels scrambled the electrons within the semiconductors of the robots' brains, interfering and destroying electronics and damaging circuits.
-That meant the clean-up can't use machines that are too sophisticated.
+High gamma radiation levels scrambled the electrons within the semiconductors of the robots' brains, interfering with and destroying electronics and damaging circuits.
+That meant the cleanup can't use machines that are too sophisticated.

 Overly complex autonomous robots would either shut down under the extreme conditions or get snared in the wreckage of the damaged systems.

-CNET News Executive Editor Roger Cheng inside the Fukushima Daiichi Nuclear Power Station.
-In November 2018 Cheng and CNET Senior Photographer James Martin visited the Fukushima Daiichi facility.
+This is CNET News Executive Editor Roger Cheng inside the Fukushima Daiichi Nuclear Power Station during our November 2018 visit to the facility.

-A bus moved us through the maze-like industrial landscape of Japan's Fukushima Daiichi Nuclear Power Station.
-Dismal, complex and grey, the facility felt like another world, the kind that exists only in video games.
+A bus moved us through the maze-like industrial landscape of Fukushima Daiichi.
+Dismal, complex and grey, the facility felt like another world, the kind that you'd think exists only in video games.

-The view from the top of Unit 3 at Fukushima Daiichi is unexpectedly picturesque with the Pacific Ocean on the horizon.
+The view from the top of Unit 3 at Fukushima Daiichi is unexpectedly picturesque, with the Pacific Ocean on the horizon.

 Radiation in Unit 1 has been measured at 4.1 to 9.7 Sieverts per hour.
 And two years ago, a reading taken at the deepest level of Unit 2 was an "unimaginable" 530 Sieverts, according to The Guardian.
 Readings elsewhere in Unit 2 are typically closer to 70 Sieverts an hour, still making it the hottest of Daiichi's hotspots.